RickyRicer/RickAnsayFullStackPortfolio/README.md

 ## Feedback

-If you have any feedback, please reach out to me at Rick.Ansay@gmail.com or through the class slack.
+If you have any feedback, please reach out to me at Rick.Ansay@gmail.com

 ## 🔗 Links